BlackMIDIDevs/xsynth/README.md

 - [`soundfonts`](https://github.com/BlackMIDIDevs/xsynth/tree/master/soundfonts): A module to parse soundfonts to be used in XSynth.
 - [`realtime`](https://github.com/BlackMIDIDevs/xsynth/tree/master/realtime): The real-time rendering module within XSynth.
 - [`render`](https://github.com/BlackMIDIDevs/xsynth/tree/master/render): A command line utility for rendering MIDIs to audio using XSynth.
+- [`kdmapi`](https://github.com/BlackMIDIDevs/xsynth/tree/master/render): A cdylib wrapper around XSynth to act as a drop in replacement for OmniMIDI/KDMAPI.

 ## Demos